James Royal

-James Royal (born James Nairn, 14 July 1941) is a British pop singer.
+James Royal (born James Nairn, 14 July 1938) is a British pop singer.
 His most international successful record was "Call My Name" in 1967.

 Life and career

-James Nairn was born on 14 July 1941, in Ealing near to London.
-Upon leaving secondary school, he served three years in the Royal Air Force.
-In 1963, James formed his band with which he performed under the name Jimmy Royal and the Hawks in London pubs and bars.
-He recorded with this group a first title in 1964 for Decca, followed by other singles in 1965 for Parlophone, the second under his own name of James Royal and emerged as a solo artist.
+James Nairn was born on 14 July 1938 in Ealing, near London.
+(Some later sources give his year of birth as 1941.)
+After leaving secondary school, he served three years in the Royal Air Force.

+In 1963 he formed a band that performed in London pubs and clubs under the name Jimmy Royal and the Hawks.
+The group recorded its first track in 1964 for Decca, followed by singles in 1965 for Parlophone, the second of which was credited to “James Royal.”
+He soon emerged as a solo artist.